Sunnyg23/wdi-group-project/README.md

 Louis - When I pseudocode, I code.

 Sunny - (out of the blue) Opera singers can go very f*cking loud!!

+#Future plans
+--

+***Index of users / chefs***

+- We would like to allow users to browse Chefs, though at the moment we want to draw attention to the recipes as opposed to the individual Chefs.

+***External API***

+- Perhaps we could source ingredients from an external API, we used a lot of ingredients from Beyond Meat, but they don't have an API for it.
+There are many, but it would have been a lot fo work to implement them.

+- There are other potential uses for external APIs.

+***External links for more information***

+- We would like to add an ingredients show page and provide more information about ingredients, an API would likely provide these features.